Procedure Guide ·Gastropexy ·2026

 Why It's Done

-Gastropexy prevents gastric dilatation-volvulus (GDV/bloat), where the stomach flips and cuts off blood supply — killing dogs within hours without emergency surgery.
+Gastropexy prevents gastric dilatation-volvulus (GDV/bloat), where the stomach flips and cuts off blood supply - killing dogs in hours.
 GDV emergency surgery costs $3,000-$7,000 with a 10-30% mortality rate.
-Preventive gastropexy eliminates the twisting risk while the stomach can still dilate.
+Preventive gastropexy eliminates twisting risk while allowing stomach dilation.
 GDV is fatal without emergency surgery

 The Process

-The surgeon attaches the outer wall of the stomach to the inner abdominal wall using sutures or staples.
-This can be done laparoscopically (minimally invasive, 2-3 small incisions) or during open abdominal surgery.
-Laparoscopic gastropexy has a faster recovery.
-The procedure is often combined with spay or neuter to reduce anesthesia events and cost.
+Surgeon attaches the stomach wall to the inner abdominal wall with sutures or staples.
+Done laparoscopically (2-3 small incisions) or via open surgery.
+Laparoscopic offers faster recovery.
+Often combined with spay or neuter to reduce anesthesia events and cost.
 Laparoscopic approach offers faster recovery

 Cost Breakdown - $400-$3,000